On the Beilinson fiber square: Categorical lemmas

 Let $K$ be a complete discretely valued field with ring of integers $\mathcal{O}_K \subset K$ and residue field $k$; let $\pi \in \mathcal{O}_K$ be a uniformizer.
 Let $\fsm_{\mathcal{O}_K}$ denote the category of topologically finitely generated, formally smooth $\mathcal{O}_K$-algebras and let $\sm_k$ denote the category of smooth $k$-algebras.

+We now give a similar result for functors defined on a restricted class of simplicial commutative $k$-algebras.
 For the next result, we will argue similarly, but with a smaller set of $\infty$-categories.
 For these finiteness conditions, see \cite[Sec.~7.2]{HA} (in the slightly more complicated $\mathbb{E}_\infty$-case). \begin{definition} \begin{enumerate} \item[{\rm (1)}] Let $\SCR^{\ft}_k$ denote the $\infty$-category of simplicial commutative $k$-algebras $R$ which are almost finitely presented: equivalently, $\pi_0(R)$ is finitely generated as a $k$-algebra and each $\pi_i(R)$ is a finitely generated $\pi_0(R)$-module.
-Equivalently, $R$ belongs to $\SCR^{\ft}_k$ if and only if $R$ can be written as the geometric realization of a simplicial diagram of finitely generated polynomial $k$-algebras. \item[{\rm (2)}] Similarly, we define $\widehat{\SCR}^{\ft}_{\mathcal{O}_K}$ be the $\infty$-category of $\pi$-complete simplicial commutative $\mathcal{O}_K$-algebras $R$ such that $\pi_0(R)$ is topologically finitely generated over $\mathcal{O}_K$ (i.e., a quotient of a $\pi$-completed polynomial ring) and each $\pi_i(R)$ is finitely generated over $R$.
+Equivalently, $R$ belongs to $\SCR^{\ft}_k$ if and only if $R$ can be written as the geometric realization of a simplicial diagram of finitely generated polynomial $k$-algebras. \item[{\rm (2)}] Similarly, we define $\widehat{\SCR}^{\ft}_{\mathcal{O}_K}$ to be the $\infty$-category of $\pi$-complete simplicial commutative $\mathcal{O}_K$-algebras $R$ such that $\pi_0(R)$ is topologically finitely generated over $\mathcal{O}_K$ (i.e., a quotient of a $\pi$-completed polynomial ring) and each $\pi_i(R)$ is finitely generated over $R$.
 Equivalently, $R$ belongs to $\widehat{\SCR}^{\ft}_{\mathcal{O}_K}$ if and only if $R$ can be written as the geometric realization of a simplicial diagram of $\pi$-completed finitely generated polynomial $\mathcal{O}_K$-algebras.
-Yet another characterization is that $R$ should be almost finitely presented over the $\pi$-completion of a finitely generated polynomial algebra over $\mathcal{O}_K$. \end{enumerate} \end{definition} \begin{corollary} Let $\mathcal{E}$ be an $\infty$-category admitting sifted colimits.
+Yet another characterization is that $R$ should be almost finitely presented over the $\pi$-completion of a finitely generated polynomial algebra over $\mathcal{O}_K$ with a structure map that is surjective on $\pi_0$. \end{enumerate} \end{definition} \begin{corollary} Let $\mathcal{E}$ be an $\infty$-category admitting sifted colimits.
 Let $F_1, F_2\colon \SCR_k^{\mathrm{afp}} \to \mathcal{E}$ be functors.
 If \begin{enumerate} \item[{\rm (1)}] $F_1 $ commutes with geometric realizations and \item[{\rm (2)}] $F_1(R) \simeq F_1( \pi_0 R)$ for $R \in \SCR_k^{\mathrm{afp}}$, \end{enumerate} then

 \end{corollary}

 \begin{proof} Since $F_1$ is left Kan extended from smooth (even finite type polynomial) $k$-algebras as it commutes with geometric realizations, we have

 Similarly,